 Traffic in Eduroam is encrypted in order to safeguard it from potential eavesdropping.
 Furthermore, when you use Eduroam elsewhere, you can access the University of Helsinki’s perimeter network directly and, as a result, a separate VPN login is not needed for accessing library materials, for instance.

 More information and instructions can be found on the Helpdesk site.

 Unlike other online services of the University of Helsinki, the username format used when logging in to Eduroam is email@example.com.
 The format firstname.lastname@example.org, familiar from Office 365, can be used as well.

-Guests and visitors at the University of Helsinki may connect to the university’s HUPnet (Helsinki University Public network) visitor network.
+Guests and visitors (e.g. conference guests) at the University of Helsinki may connect to the university’s HUPnet (Helsinki University Public network) visitor network.

 Using it requires a separate temporary HUPnet account.
-With these instructions, you can create a HUPnet account for people who need one.
+With these instructions, UH staff and personnel can create a HUPnet account for people who need one.

 More information about HUPnet can be found on the Helpdesk site.

 HUPnet is an open visitor network.
-Consequently, any unencrypted traffic passing through it – such as normal web browsing – can be sniffed relatively easily.
+Consequently, any unencrypted traffic passing through it – such as normal web browsing – can be eavesdropped on relatively easily.
 It is therefore recommended that anyone connecting to HUPnet use an encrypted VPN connection.
 More information about VPN can be found in chapter 2.5.